Lady and the Tramp: Home media

+Lady and the Tramp was first released on North American VHS cassette and Laserdisc on October 7, 1987, as part of the Walt Disney Classics video series and in the United Kingdom in 1990.
+During the home video transfer, technicians for Walt Disney Home Video used a pan-and-scan of the CinemaScope version rather than use the theatrical Academy version.

+To promote the 1987 release, Disney launched a $20 million promotional campaign of television and print advertisements.
+They also partnered with McDonald's and the American Dairy Association.
+McDonald's offered a three-dollar discount for a videocassette copy, and consumers saved $4.25 ($12 in 2025 dollars) on the videocassette when purchasing milk.
+When the release went into moratorium on March 31, 1988, the film was estimated to have sold more than three million copies.
+By early 1988, it was the best-selling VHS title at the time, in which the estimated video sales generated $60 million.
+Its record was then surpassed by Cinderella (1950), which sold 7.5 million copies and earned $100 million in sales in 1988.

-It was released on VHS again in 1998 as part of the Walt Disney Masterpiece Collection video series.
-A Disney Limited Issue series DVD of the film was released on November 23, 1999 for a limited sixty-day time period.
+It was re-released on THX-certified VHS and Laserdisc on September 15, 1998, as part of the Walt Disney Masterpiece Collection video series.
+The VHS master used the original Academy ratio, while the LaserDisc presented the film in its widescreen format.
+The film was issued on DVD as part of the Disney Limited Issue series on November 23, 1999 for a sixty-day time period.

 Lady and the Tramp was remastered and restored for DVD on February 28, 2006, as the seventh installment of Disney's Platinum Editions series.
 On its first day, one million copies of the Platinum Edition were sold.
-The Platinum Edition DVD went on moratorium on January 31, 2007, along with the 2006 DVD re-issue of the film's sequel Lady and the Tramp II: Scamp's Adventure.
+The Platinum Edition DVD went on moratorium on January 31, 2007, along with the 2006 DVD re-issue of the film's sequel Lady and the Tramp II: Scamp's Adventure (2001).

-Lady and the Tramp was released on Blu-ray on February 7, 2012 as a part of Disney's Diamond Editions series.
+Lady and the Tramp was released on Blu-ray on February 7, 2012, as a part of Disney's Diamond Editions series.
 A standalone 1-disc DVD edition was released on March 20, 2012.

 Lady and the Tramp was re-released on Digital HD on February 20, 2018, and on Blu-ray February 27, 2018, as part of the Walt Disney Signature Collection line.